mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Perhaps it's time we fought back."

+I smirked with vigor at hae words.

+"But first," she interjected, "Let's get some rest."

-I took her words into my heart through the sweat on my cheeks and in my eyes.
+Through the night, I took her words into my heart through the sweat on my cheeks and in my eyes.
 And my lungs had never felt so full of life.

-"I'll wait for you here tonight," I assured hae.
-"If you're

 <!--
 - Pomri is captured by the Holragi